 I realized that, with the proviso that students actually put in the practice which Sarah recommends and complete exercises, anyone can master the drawing basics and develop confidence to tackle other aspects of this satisfying activity.

 Sarah is a serious artist and teacher, well qualified for the task that she has set herself.
 With her daughter Nicole’s help with technical matters, such as video recording and editing, she has developed a series of videos and support text that demonstrate the process of how to draw people and objects using simple tools.

 She systematically explains in detail the function of the inexpensive materials that you will need to get started.
 Successive lessons cover elements of design such as shapes, construction, values, facial proportions, perspective and composition.
 The course is suitable for beginners but also for those who feel that they need a 'refresher' course in how to draw anything they choose with complete confidence.

-Learn how to draw people - 'Grace' by Sarah Parks
+'Grace' by Sarah Parks

 Whole lessons are devoted to the fun of action drawing (where I guarantee you will surge ahead in leaps and bounds!), how and why to use grids, make accurate flower drawings, of course how to draw people, including some of the secrets of drawing eyes.

 Although the course is presented as twelve lessons you may progress as slowly or as rapidly as you wish.
 Perhaps your commitments require you to be away from home for a period.
 No worries – take up where you left off on your return.
 Or, if you have a block of time available for some reason, you may wish to dedicate that time to learn how to draw people, still lifes and landscapes.

 'The Earring' pencil drawing on paper by Sarah Parks